 Historic Preservation

-The historic preservation of Crown Hill Cemetery is a cornerstone of the mission of the Crown Hill Heritage Foundation.
-With over 150 years worth of structures, the preservation of the cemetery is more important than ever.
-Each year, the Foundation embarks on various projects to preserve and restore mausoleums, cemetery buildings, monuments, statues, and pieces of art that are in need of repair.
+The historic preservation of Crown Hill Cemetery is a cornerstone of the mission of the Crown Hill Foundation.
+With over 160 years’ worth of structures, the preservation of the cemetery is more important than ever.
+Each year, the Foundation embarks on various projects to preserve and restore mausoleums, cemetery buildings, monuments, statues, and pieces of art that need repair.
 The work that is done ensures that the past is preserved for many generations to come.

 Preservation Projects